rexresearch

 Stable isotope analysis has been used extensively to investigate

 pre-agrarian dietary composition [1] [2].
-It provides non-specific
+It provides

-identification, principally of primary protein sources, but offers
+non-specific identification, principally of primary protein

-entirely new perspective on dietary reconstruction.
-Because of its
+calculus offers an entirely new perspective on dietary

-location within the mouth, dental calculus offers a direct link to
+calculus offers a direct link to material that was inhaled or

-material that was inhaled or ingested and its value as a source of
+ingested and its value as a source of biographical information

-biographical information for past human populations has recently
+for past human populations has recently become evident in terms

-become evident in terms of microfossils [3] [4] [5] [6], chemical
+of microfossils [3] [4] [5] [6], chemical compounds [7], and as

-compounds [7], and as a source of bacterial DNA [8].
-Here we offer
+a source of bacterial DNA [8].
+Here we offer the results of a

-the results of a combined analytical and morphological analysis of
+combined analytical and morphological analysis of the material

-the use of teeth for processing plant-based raw materials.
+use of teeth for processing plant-based raw materials.
 The

 material from Al Khiday is of particular interest as it is a

 multi-period cemetery.
-This permits a long-term perspective on the
+This permits a long-term perspective on

-encountered through the sequence.
+materials was encountered through the sequence.

 Dental calculus occurs when plaque biofilms accumulate and